 And, hey, I’m one of those people who lived in Bangkok’s floods for over 2 weeks, paddling in two feet of water every time I left my apartment and, no, I wasn’t offended.
 So, if you didn’t live through Thailand’s floods, why are YOU?

-In true mob mentality, however, the internet went crazy, Block B were forced to apologize and leader Zico even shaved his head as an apology (people sometimes do that in Asia if they’re mortified at their behavior – it’s an Asian thing and is meant to signify the strongest mortification and apology possible).
+In true mob mentality, however, the internet went crazy, Block B were forced to apologize and leader Zico even shaved his head as an apology (people sometimes do that in Asia if they’re mortified at their behavior as it is meant to signify the strongest mortification and apology possible).

-But, now that Block B has apologized (see second video), can we all just agree to let it go?
+But, now that Block B has apologized, can we all just agree to let it go?
 They apologized, most of us in Thailand didn’t take offense, so let them move on and play more music.

-They’re talented, and hopefully they’ve learnt a good lesson from this — think before you open your mouth or it might come back to bite you in the rear end.
+They are talented, and hopefully they’ve learnt a good lesson from this — think before you open your mouth or it might come back to bite you in the rear end later.